W-symmetry, topological vertex and affine Yangian: Representations of

 see (\ref{magicfunction}).
 Because of the plane partition property, the contribution of boxes deeper in $(1,1,1)$ direction exactly cancels out.
-This reduces the consideration only to neighbouring boxes.
+This reduces the analysis only to the neighbouring boxes.
 There are $18$ possible neighbouring configurations:

 For example the configuration of boxes